mage-os/generate-mirror-repo-js/README.md

 # Mage-OS Mirror Repository Generator - JS Edition

 Experimental JavaScript implementation.
-This is not primarily intended to go into production, but rather it is for learning purposes.
+This project was started not with the primary goal to go into production, but rather to explore and learn how to build Magento Open Source releases.

-The main implementation will be based on <https://github.com/mage-os/package-splitter> when it is ready.
+The main implementation will probably be based on <https://github.com/mage-os/package-splitter> when it is ready.

 ## Generated versions